cerner/terra-core/packages/terra-action-footer/README.md

 [![NPM version](http://img.shields.io/npm/v/terra-action-footer.svg)](https://www.npmjs.org/package/terra-action-footer)
 [![Build Status](https://travis-ci.org/cerner/terra-core.svg?branch=master)](https://travis-ci.org/cerner/terra-core)

 The terra-action-footer component is a footer bar that contains sockets for placing actionable items such as buttons and hyperlinks.
 The default variant contains a start and end socket, while the centered variant has only a center socket.
-If no actions are provided, the footer bar collapses to a themeable height (default of 10px) and maintains the top border.
+If no actions are provided, the footer bar collapses to a themeable height and maintains the top border.

 - [Getting Started](#getting-started)
 - [Documentation](https://github.com/cerner/terra-core/tree/master/packages/terra-action-footer/docs)